What next for events in the world of COVID-19?

 The first virtual conference we attended didn’t work at all.
 We couldn’t network with other companies, to reach the people we wanted or to strike up any sort of rapport with other attendees.
 A low bar had been set.

-Virtual conferences have crystallised how important it is to have your material in a digital and interactive format.
+Virtual conferences have crystallized how important it is to have your material in a digital and interactive format.
 We’ve learned to have just enough collateral in the digital booth to initiate a conversation.
 In a virtual exhibition, it’s easier to visit a virtual booth and fill your virtual goodie bag with all of the marketing collateral with just a click.
 This also has the risk of someone (including competitors) downloading your collateral and leaving the booth without saying a word.
-While this wouldn’t normally happen in a physical event it’s not hugely problematic – Our materials can be seen by anyone.
+While this wouldn’t normally happen in a physical event it’s not hugely problematic: our materials can be seen by anyone.

 With all this virtual activity and conferencing ability we might ask, will the world ever go back to face-to-face conferences?